figerol/RentACar/README.md

 The texts on the forms are hungarian but i tried to stay in english in the code .
 I welcome all the critics.
 MSSQL database script in the folder .
-The basic username is "admin" and the password too.
+The basic username and password is "admin" .
+Have a nice day !